-Both statusMapping and statusDefaultMapping return a value of type StatusMapping.
+Both oneOfMapping and oneOfDefaultMapping return a value of type OneOfMapping.
 A list of these values can be dynamically assembled (e.g. using a default set of cases, plus endpoint-specific mappings), and provided to oneOf.

-4.6.2 Status mapping and type erasure
+4.6.4 One-of-mapping and type erasure

-Type erasure may prevent a status mapping from working properly.
+Type erasure may prevent a one-of-mapping from working properly.
 The following example will fail at compile time because Right [NotFound] and Right [BadRequest] will become Right [Any]: